Remember to cite LawCareers.Net on your application form if you apply to White & Case LLP.

 - Written exercise

 As a White & Case lawyer, you’ll work on fast-paced cutting-edge cross-border projects from the outset of your career.
-In London, our key areas of work include: bank finance (including regulatory compliance); financial restructuring and insolvency; capital markets (high yield and securitisation); dispute resolution (including antitrust, commercial litigation, intellectual property, international arbitration, trade, white collar and construction and engineering); energy, infrastructure, project and asset finance (EIPAF); corporate (including M&A, private equity, employment, compensation and benefits, investment funds, real estate and tax).
+In London, our key areas of work include: debt finance (including regulatory compliance); financial restructuring and insolvency; capital markets (high yield and securitisation); dispute resolution (including antitrust, commercial litigation, intellectual property, international arbitration, trade, white collar and construction and engineering); energy, infrastructure, project and asset finance (EIPAF); corporate (including M&A, private equity, employment, compensation and benefits, investment funds, real estate and tax).

 A vacation scheme provides a great way to experience first-hand what life is like as a White & Case trainee.
 Playing an active part in the life of the London office you will receive real work from a dedicated supervisor, attend interactive, informative sessions and be given plenty of opportunities to network at social events.

 You can apply to attend one of our London office open days for a useful insight into the firm and the training we offer.
 We are holding open days for second-year students, penultimate-year students, finalists and graduates.
+Please see the dates below.

 First-year two-day insight scheme